Did you know Gartner’s Blockchain Technology forecast, the technology is valued at around $3.1 trillion by 2030?

 As Web 3.0 comes with a decentralization option, regulating may be an issue.
 If not regulated properly, it might cause a security breach.

-Linked network is good but put one’s personal data at stack:
+Linked network is good but put one’s personal data at the stack:

 How is web 3.0 revolutionizing the app development sector?